bariskbayram/getchapull-spring-backend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This version of GetchaPull is refactored version of [this](https://github.com/bariskbayram/getchapull-spring-backend/tree/spring-jdbc-postgres) with Spring Data JPA.
+This version of GetchaPull is refactored version of [this](https://github.com/bariskbayram/getchapull-spring-backend/tree/spring-jdbc-postgres) by using Spring Data JPA.
 This is not a best implementation of using Spring Data JPA, there are a few performance issues.
 In some cases, there are n+1 cases, so trying to improve performance and reduce the count of queries that are sended to DB is my next plan in this project.
 And then, Spring-Data-JDBC. :)

 GetchaPull is a Twitter-like web page for sharing music reviews with others.
 In the begining, I was trying to make a web page just for myself on same aim.
 Then it became a more larger project than I thought.
 GetchaPull has 2 repo in Github, one of them is [Spring-Backend](https://github.com/bariskbayram/getchapull-spring-backend) and other one is [VueJS-Frontend](https://github.com/bariskbayram/getchapull-vuejs-frontend).